tombetthauser/zine-magick/README.md

 # Make an Eighth-Page Vertical Zine

-This script will process a folder of images with mixed aspect ratios and resolutions into a printable zine pdf.
-The pages will print out in the proper order and with the proper rotations to be printed out on 8.5 x 11 inch paper on a standard home or office printer and bound with the simplest possible side-stapling approach.
-This means each individual sheet will be folded, then stacked side-by-side rather than clam-shelled / nested together, and then stapled along the binding with the zine closed.
-After binding minimal common-sense cuts will need to be made.
-Zines can also be bound with a japanese / sewn binding approach.
-Side-stapled zines will result in minimal creeping edges and therefore will not require a stack cutter or manual trim.
+This script builds a zine size that I personally like but have never actually seen before in the wild, an 8.5 x 11 inch sheet of standard printer paper folded in eighths forming a vertically oriented 2.125 inch wide 2.25 inch tall booklet.
+Once again, as stated in
+[the start of this readme](#zine-magick-scripts) this script assumes a side-staple or japanese sewn binding rather than saddle binding with pages clam-shelled together which would still be completely different in terms of page ordering.

 To use the script make a folder called "zine-images-originals" and fill it with the images you want to turn into zine pages.
 Then paste the following into a bash script file, comment in / out the desired settings for size, style etc. and then run the script.
 Make sure to have [imagemagick](#zine-magick-scripts) properly installed!